api3-ecosystem/oev_priceupdate_example/scripts/readme.md

 ## Step 1: Tracking Deposits

 We want to keep a local database of addresses that we can quickly access to constantly update and check health positions.
-In many cases, an index subgraph can pull historic data that we can store locally.
-In this case, we do not have that option and we must manually pull the data from the contract itself.
+In many cases an index subgraph can pull historic data that we can store locally.
+In this case, we do not have that option and we must manually pull the the data from the contract itself.

 ### Collecting Deposit Events

 1. **Listen for Deposit Events**: Use ethers.js to listen to or query past `Deposit` events emitted by the lending platform's smart contract.
 These events indicate that a wallet has deposited assets.
 In most cases, we want to keep track of the addresses AND the assets deposited.
 In this hackathon example, we know that the only asset being provided is the [OEV Token](https://sepolia.etherscan.io/address/0x5Df761cB11aEd75618a716e252789Cdc9280f5A6) so we won't need to keep a database of the assets

-2. **Store Wallet Addresses**: For simplicity and rate limiting, we have provided the deposited addresses in a [separate json](wallets/wallets.json) file for your use if necessary.
+2. **Store Wallet Addresses**: For simplicity and rate limiting, we have provided the deposited addresses in a [separate json](wallets/wallets.json) file for you use if necessary.
 Bonus points if you write a script to pull them in your own way from the lending contract 0xEeEed4f0cE2B9fe4597b6c99eD34D202b4C03052

 ## Step 2: Monitoring Health Factors

-Now that we have a list of wallets available to us, we want to check their health positions to identify upcoming opportunities are available to us.
+Now that we have a list of wallets available to us, we want to check their health positions to see what upcoming opportunities are available to us.

 ### Checking Wallet Health

-1. **The LendingPool contract `getUserAccountData` function**: We call the `getUserAccountData(address_user)` function for each collected address to fetch their account data, including the health factor. `Contract Address On Sepolia: 0xEeEed4f0cE2B9fe4597b6c99eD34D202b4C03052`
+1. **The LendingPool contract `getUserAccountData` function**: We call the `getUserAccountData(address_user)` function for each collected address to fetch their account data, including the health factor.
+Contract Address: 0xEeEed4f0cE2B9fe4597b6c99eD34D202b4C03052

 ```
 const provider = new ethers.JsonRpcProvider("your RPC");